Back To Basics

 If most of your energy becomes focused on advanced and flashy technique, you’re like James Brown without the grunts.
 The backbone of your solos immediately diminishes.
 Obviously, this is something that should be avoided if you want to develop a truly well rounded, soulful way of expressing yourself.

 When you focus on the basics of scratching it helps to highlight the more advanced stuff by breaking it up into more easily digested fragments.
 Don’t get me wrong, I’m not advocating against advanced technique.
 Advanced technique in scratching is a big part of what makes modern day scratching so amazing and enjoyable.
 However, the reality is most listeners naturally can’t handle a constant slew of rapidly executed advanced technique.
-Adding quality, basic technique into the mix more often is like sugar to help make the medicine go down.
+Adding decent quality basics into the mix more often is like sugar to help make the medicine go down.

 Adding Punctuation Makes Your cuts Pop Out